 Execution Type Commands with In-Order Command Lists

 Execute-type commands are mapped directly to the COI Run Functions.
 Each COI Pipeline will call one of dedicated in-order launchers from the device side passing all required parameters.
-All OpenCL buffers will be mapped to COI buffers, compiled kernel binaries will be marshaled to binary blobs and passed also as COI Buffer to the other side.
-In case kernel uses printf() OpenCL function additional COI Buffer for printf() output should be passed.
+All OpenCL buffers will be mapped to COI buffers, compiled program/kernel binaries will be serialized/marshaled to binary blobs and passed also as COI Buffer to the other side.
+In case kernel uses printf() OpenCL function or OpenCL profiling is requested additional COI Buffers for printf() and profiling outputs should be passed.
 If execution completion status should be immediately reported to the OpenCL Runtime, output COI barrier from the COIPipelineRunFunction() COI API should be recorded in the Notification Port, otherwise it may be reported during the next immediately-reporting command.

-Figure 4.4 below shows the host side flow of the Execution type Command in the in-order queue:
+Figure 4.5 below shows the host side flow of the Execution type Command in the in-order queue: